largehappygroup/codesummary_eyetracking/README.md

 * word_coordinates_split_6_4 - intermediate representation.

 ## Analysis
 This folder contains analysis code for both the Java methods, as well as the eye-tracking data.
 Java methods were parsed using srcML [3] to get the structural context of each token (e.g. variable declaration, conditional block, method name, etc.) based on the Abstract Syntax Tree (AST).
-These AST annotations were assigned to each token as a list, then combined with the bounding box coordinates to obtain unified spreadsheets of physical coordinates for the tokens as they were presented, and semantic information about the tokens.
+These AST annotations were assigned to each token as a list, then combined with the bounding box coordinates.
+Through this process I obtained unified spreadsheets of physical coordinates for the tokens as they were presented, and semantic information about the tokens.
 I then "abstracted" each token by giving it a generalized label based on its AST context ('Hello World' --> String Literal).
 In total, there were 19 unique semantic labels for all the tokens in the Java methods.

 Using the raw tokens and the abstract tokens, I then analyzed the eye-tracking data associated with these.
-For instance, I calculated the number of times participants would look at a token like 'println' (fixation count), and the amount of time they looked at it (fixation duration).
+For instance, I calculated the number of times participants would look at a token like 'println' (fixation count), and the amount of time they looked at it (average fixation duration).
 I also calculated scan paths, which are the ordered sequences of fixations.
 * noise.py - crude metric for calculating noise.
 Basically looks at the ratio of NaN rows  when the eye-tracker couldn't record someone's eyes, and valid coordinates.